maximvdberg/reasamplomatic-multi/README.md

 There is some flickering while zooming.
 I'm pretty sure this is a limitation on how tkinter works, as I don't think it is impossible to pause the render callback during resizing.
 Please tell me if you know of a way to circumvent this!

-When `on top` is enabled, the tooltips will be rendered behind the main window.
+When `on top` is enabled, the tooltips and right click menus will be rendered behind the main window.
 This seems to be bug in the tkinter tooltip library.
 Disable `On top` to see the tooltips again.

 ## License